 A: Comp rooms are only awarded after the event has been completed so that the hotel can verify pick up.
 Therefore, the person in line for the comp room will need to pay for their room with a credit card.
 If the number of rooms picked up by the team each night meets the criteria posted on our website, then the credit card with be credited for the appropriate number of rooms earned.

-Q: We had enough rooms booked at the hotel but our coach did not receive a comp room.
+Q: We had enough rooms booked at our hotel, but our coach did not receive a comp room.
 Why?

 A: Comp rooms are earned based on pick up and fulfilling the responsibility clause that was agreed to when registering.
 This is accomplished by way of our agreement with each hotel.
 Anyone booking a room outside the block, either by points or by some other way is NOT counted as part of your teams pick up.
 This lack of compliance not only affects your coach’s comp room, but also your team discount.